pdf/crononag/README.md

 ## Motivation

-There are a couple of existing cron wrappers around, but I needed to be able to customize the suppressed exit codes, and optionally always supress stdout.
+There are a couple of existing cron wrappers around, but I needed to be able to customize the suppressed exit codes, and optionally always suppress stdout.
 I also wanted a simple deploy story.
 Existing solutions didn't meet these criteria, so I wrote this.